Give a Girl a Chance

 school (high school is a 7 to 14 mile walk each way in rural areas).
 We offer scholarships, shoes,

-or skills training organized by our partners, we help them have better choices.
+agricultural programs or skills training organized by our partners, we give them better choices.

 Here's more info on NCP support of girls' education; more on women's tailoring programs here